EnumerativeGeometry/enumerativegeometry.github.io/README.md

-# Virtual Set Theory and Enumerative Geometry: The Generalized Apollonius Problem
+# Virtual Set Theory and Enumerative Geometry: Building an open-source virtual mathematical kernel with Lean4.

 Our project aims to construct a virtual mathematical kernel build on VST that runs on Lean4, rigorously validated using Lean 4 theorem prover or Lean 4 kernel.